 Plant Therapy: What Is It And What Are The Benefits

-For thousands of years, plants have been used around the world in numerous ways for their healing properties.
-Studies into the physical benefits of plants have shown that herbal remedies are better than placebos when it comes to treating physical illnesses like inflammatory bowel disease and ulcerative colitis.
+For thousands of years, plants have been used worldwide in numerous ways for their healing properties.
+Studies into the physical benefits of plants have shown that herbal remedies are better than placebos when treating physical illnesses like inflammatory bowel disease and ulcerative colitis.
 Plant-based natural products have also been studied for use in cancer therapy because of their anti-inflammatory, antioxidant, and anticancer properties.

-If plants can be used to heal our physical bodies in a way that's natural and involves fewer side effects than other medications and interventions, is it possible that plants can heal us mentally too?
+If plants can be used to heal our physical bodies in a way that's natural and involves fewer side effects than other possible treatment options, is it possible that plants can heal us mentally too?

 There are many ways that plants can be used therapeutically to improve our mental health.
 Choosing the right method for you depends on your interests and personality.
-It's possible that some of these things will work for you and not for others, and vice versa.
+Some of these things may work for you and not for others, and vice versa.
 Some of the main ways that plants can be used to help boost your mood or deal with symptoms of deeper issues like anxiety and depression are: